Radiotherapy Treatment Suite

 What is radiotherapy?

-Radiotherapy is a treatment that uses high energy x-rays and other similiar types of radiation.
-The machines used to generate and deliver the radiation are ultra powerful and sophisticated versions of the diagnostic machines used in hospital x-ray departments.
-We use two types of machine.
+Radiotherapy is a treatment that uses high energy x-rays and other similar types of radiation.
+The machines used to generate and deliver the radiation are ultra-powerful and sophisticated versions of the diagnostic machines used in hospital x-ray departments.
+We use two types of machine: –

-- The Gulmay machine (produces a range of lower energy superficial and orthovoltage x-rays)
+- The Xstrahl machine (produces a range of lower energy superficial x-rays)

 - Linear Accelerator machines (produce megavoltage beams of x-rays which penetrate more deeply into the body)

 Radiotherapy may be used alone or with other treatments such as surgery, chemotherapy and hormones.
 Radiation cannot be seen or felt and the treatment is completely painless.

 Treating a tumour with radiation causes changes in the cells that stop them from growing.
 The dose of radiation is worked out so that tumour cells are destroyed but healthy cells are able to repair and recover.
 Your treatment is carefully planned so that the effect on healthy cells is kept to a minimum.

 Radiotherapy Planning.
 Your first appointment will be for radiotherapy planning.
 This will involve having a planning CT scan in the Colney Centre.
 Your consultant will use these x-ray images to precisely pin-point the area to be treated.
 This appointment will take 30-60 minutes.